Calsus/RabbitMQManagementTool/README.md

 ## About RabbitMQ Management Tool

-The RabbitMQ MessagePublisher is a tool for testers to:
+The RabbitMQ Management Tool is a tool for testers to:

 * easily publish a message on a specific queue
 * easily add headers to a message